 He Called Me By Name

-As I unroll a horsehair pallet and place a thin yellowed pillow at the top, it’s quiet.
+As a thin yellowed pillow is placed beneath my head, it’s quiet.
 Too quiet.
-The horsehair pallet beneath me is scratchy and the thin yellowed pillow beneath my head is squishy and old.
+The mattress beneath me is like laying on a concrete slab and the thin yellowed pillow beneath my head is squishy and old.
 But this pillow of mine, we’re old friends.
 I’ve cried buckets of tears into it; its softness has muffled many screams in the night.
 Screams of fear and screams of pain.
 I’m all alone.
 It’s been only minutes since someone checked on me, but it feels like hours.
 It’s in the quiet that I contemplate why I’ve been allowed to live.
 My body’s been battered, broken, and bruised more times than I can count.
 And yet my life must have a purpose otherwise my heart would have already stopped and I’d be dust blown across this vast landscape surrounding me.